lpenguin/godot-mcp/README.md

 # Godot ResourceUID MCP Server & Plugin

-A monorepo containing a Godot 4 Editor Plugin and a TypeScript MCP (Model Context Protocol) Server that allows AI agents to generate valid Godot `uid://` strings by communicating with a running Godot Editor instance via TCP.
+A monorepo containing a Godot 4 Editor Plugin and a TypeScript MCP (Model Context Protocol) Server that allows AI agents to generate and manage valid Godot `uid://` strings by communicating with a running Godot Editor instance via TCP.
+The system intelligently caches UIDs for resource paths and reuses existing ones.

 ## 📦 Repository Structure